keelworks/Portfolio-Generator-frontend/README.md

 # Portfolio-Generator-frontend
-npm init to init and npm start to start it
+npm install and npm start to start it run it :npm install -g eslint